-There is a pint to please every palate in Queen City, and we are here to help you choose your own beer adventure.
+There is a pint to please every palate, and we are here to help you choose your own beer adventure.
 Below are the best Wilmington breweries.

 Best Breweries in Wilmington

 Wrightsville Beach Brewery

 Wrightsville Beach Brewery is a nice departure from your everyday brewhouse and a great stop after visiting one of the best Wilmington beaches.
 Situated just a 5 minute drive away from Wrightsville Beach, this Wilmington brewery is dedicated to being stewards for the community and the earth.
 They aim to educate consumers about environmental impact and donate proceeds to non-profit partners from their rotating Beer of the Month.